Skip to content

 Doreen Needham (née Limbert)

-We moved to 74 Stonesby Avenue when I was five and my dad had come home from the RAF.
-The street party was held opposite Saffron Hill cemetery and whole streets got together to create a great day.
 The women produced sheets for tablecloths, plates for cakes and sandwiches, dishes for jellies, trifles and salads – despite severe rationing.
 Bottles of pop appeared on the tables and everyone had a real feast.
 The only neighbours I can remember are the Dales, Limberts, Stones, Boltons, Miles, Astills, Weightmans, Hulls and Chesters.
-I can never remember being bored.
-Thruppeny Magna pictures on Saturday afternoons with twopennorth of kali and two ha penny liquorices…

 Public 0008

-The street party attended by Doreen
+The street party attended by Doreen in Aylestone, 1945.

 Dave Cooper

-My dad, Bert Cooper was an apprentice engineer at Wadkin on Green Lane Road throughout the war.
-Being in a 'reserved occupation', he served with the Home Guard.
-This picture shows him with family, friends and colleagues outside the house on Kitchener Road.
+This picture shows him with family, friends and colleagues outside the house on Kitchener Road (Evington).
 Also in the picture is Bert's brother, Doug, with his wife Gladys (far left).
-Bert worked in the engineering industry until 1988 but sadly passed away in 1990.
+Bert worked in the engineering industry until 1988 but sadly passed away in 1990.'

 Public 0006

-Bert Cooper, second right with family and friends
+Bert Cooper, second right with family and friends.

 VE Day has been marked in Leicester annually with parades and remembrance services attended by military personnel, veterans, the public, local council officials and civic dignitaries.